tsegall/fta/README.md

 undue performance degradation).
 See Performance notes below.
 Support for non-English date detection is relatively robust, with the following exceptions:
 * No support for non-Gregorian calendars
-* No support for non-Arabic numerals and no support for Japanese.
+* No support for non-Arabic numerals and limited support for Japanese dates.

 Typical usage is:
 ```java